oSnwy/Frostbyte-USB-hub/README.md

 ## What is this?
 This is a simple USB hub, built using the Macondo tutorial.
 I put my own spin on things, using an SL2.1A and an external crystal, rather than relying on the internal crystal, making the PCB more reliable.
 Additionally, I wired capacitors in series rather than a single capacitor, minimizing the noise of the traces.
-I also designed a custom case to press fit against the PCB.
+I also designed a custom case to house the PCB.

 <p align="center">
   <img src="https://github.com/oSnwy/Frostbyte-USB-hub/blob/main/Images/two%20halves%20w%20PCB.png" width="500"></p>